muness/muness.github.io/_draftsfolder/planning-not-plans.md

 **Tips:**

-- Maintain a monthly or weekly log of your accomplishments.
+- Maintain a weekly or even daily log of your accomplishments.
+I capture feedback and wins in my daily digital journal so I can search for them later.
 - Don't just list tasks completed; note the impact they had.
 - Share your accomplishments with a mentor or colleague to gain perspective.